-Published on: 07 Oct, 2024 18:00
+Published on: 03 Jan, 2025 18:00

-2. For a ten-year investment period, the average return is 11.42% (CAGR).
+2. For a ten-year investment period, the average return is 11.77% (CAGR).

-3. A 15-year investment period provides the best average return of 12.29% (CAGR).
+3. A 15-year investment period provides the best average return of 12.39% (CAGR).

 Introduction

 Despite the challenges posed by the global pandemic, the Indian stock market has demonstrated remarkable buoyancy, driven by policy reforms, fiscal discipline, and a burgeoning consumer market.
-The NIFTY 50 has consistently outperformed expectations, with many investors reaping substantial returns.
+The NIFTY 50 has consistently outperformed expectations, with Many investors reaping substantial returns.
 The market's ability to absorb shocks and rebound strongly has instilled confidence among investors, both domestic and foreign.

 In recent times, the NIFTY 50 has registered impressive returns, with many investors benefiting from the market's upward trajectory.
 This growth momentum is expected to continue, driven by factors such as India's demographic dividend, increasing financialization, and the government's focus on infrastructure development.
 As the Indian economy consolidates its position as one of the world's fastest-growing major economies, the stock market is poised to play a pivotal role in channeling savings into productive sectors.